26 April 2018

 If physical stores are left behind, it's not an omni-channel shopping experience.

-2. Now is the time to understand who your future shoppers are, how their expectations are changing, and adapt your customer experience accordingly.
+2. Now is the time to understand who your future shoppers are, and adapt your customer experience accordingly.

 Hint: your new audience is about to be Generation Z. They have an attention span of 8 seconds and lose interest, even in activities they enjoy, within 12 minutes.
 How is this going to change the way everyone shops?